Zhong-Lab-UCSD/HiCtool/tutorial/ReadMe.md

 ## Tutorial

 We have compiled a full tutorial to show the usage of the pipeline.
-Please check the [Tutorial Homepage](./tutorial/ReadMe.md).
+Please check the [Tutorial Homepage].

 ## Reference